 What if Daniel is CEO of a multi-national company, earning loads of money above the average Singaporean?
 PS: By the way, I know for a fact that Daniel isn't.

 The Ordinary Wage Ceiling for CPF contribution is currently capped at $6,000.
-No matter how much salary you earn every month, only 37% of $6,000 gets into your CPF accounts if your age is 55 and below.
+No matter how much total monthly wages you earn, only 37% of $6,000 gets into your CPF accounts if your age is 55 and below.

 Personally, I don't believe being a super high earner would have made a drastic difference that the average Singaporean can't achieve with a few more years.